jazzlanders0111-hash/jazzlanders0111-hash/README.md

 ### 🛒 End-to-End E-Commerce Analytics Pipeline
 > *34,500 transactions.
 7,903 customers.
 Two years of data.
 Six questions the business needed answered.*

 A six-notebook Python analytics pipeline examining a $5.87M synthetic e-commerce dataset.
-Each notebook is a different analytical lens on the same business — from raw data to actionable findings.
+Each notebook tackles a different business question on the same data — from raw ingestion to deployable insights.

 | Notebook | Question | Key Finding |
 |---|---|---|